nabuhant/PyBer_Analysis/README.md

 # Overview of the analysis
 ## Background
 As a data analyst at PyBer, a ride-sharing app company, a project is carried out to analyze all the rideshare data from January to early May of 2019 and to create compelling visualizations for the CEO, V. Isualize.
-The data is merged to one DataFrame where the columns are the city, city type (rural, suburban, & urban), fare, date & time of ride, unique riide id, and driver count in each city.
+The data is merged to one DataFrame where the columns are the city, city type (rural, suburban, & urban), fare, date & time of ride, unique ride id, and driver count in each city.
 The data was analysed and using Python's Matplotlib libray visualized into:
 **1 -** A scatter plot demonstrating relationship between the average fare to total number of rides per city (categorized by city type and sized by number of drivers per city).
 Figure is below.
 ![image1](/analysis/Fig1.png)